Statement Forwarding Overview

 Data > Statement Forwarding

-- Click the Add new button near the top-right.
+- Click Add new near the top-right.

 - Next, choose a Protocol which will be used when sending the statement.
 Currently, you can choose between http or https.